lemon1217/hello-world/README.md

 # hello-world

-This is first document with GitHub.
+This is the first document with GitHub.

+This is the first document with Atom.